 When a listed company issues equity shares to a selected number of investors at a price that may or may not be pertaining to the market price is known as Preferential Allotment.

-What is Secondary Market?
+What Is Secondary Market?

-Secondary market operations are carried out on stock exchanges.
+The secondary markets are important for price discovery.
+The market operations are carried out on stock exchanges.

-So now you know the importance of both primary and secondary markets.
+I hope the article clarified and made you understand the concepts of primary and secondary markets.
+Now you know the importance of both primary and secondary markets.